PatriciaCB1/Predicting_NBA_Outcomes/README.md

   - Identifying and removal of duplicates (i.e. duplicates removed from datafiles then checked once in database leading to additional removals)
   - Ensured dummy variables for any columns with non-numeric values (i.e. team name)
   - Utilized OneHotEncoder then merged the variables to the dataframe

+Data preprocessing
+- We decided to aggregate game-level data into averages by using groupby statements on Season_ID and Team_ID.
+We took average stats for both home and away teams
+- Average offensive stats
+    - total points
+    - 2 pt field goals made, attempted, and percentage made
+    - 3 pt field goals made, attempted, and percentage made
+    - free throws attempted, and percentage made
+    - assists
+- Average defensive stats
+    - Offensive rebounds
+    - Defensive rebounds
+    - Steals
+    - Blocks
+- Average team performance stats
+    - Turnovers
+    - Personal Fouls
+- Team factors
+    - Team name
+    - Away team or Home team
+    - Conference (Western or Eastern)
+    -
+These average statistics were applied to each game, and team performance stats for individual games were dropped from our dataset.
+We then trained our model to assess whether or not the home team won

 ### Data Exploration